New EMS fee proposed to keep ambulances running

-SPENCER, W.Va.
-(WSAZ) -- Roane County residents could soon have to pay a new fee to support its ambulance services.
+Roane County residents could soon have to pay a new fee to support its ambulance services.

-One of three Roane County ambulances in operation 24 hours per day under current funding.

 Roane County EMS currently staffs three ambulances across the county at all times under funding from a 40-year-old levy, patient billing and local hospitals through emergency transports, EMS Director Jody Ratliff said.
 Due to COVID-19, Roane General Hospital is eliminating its emergency transportation between hospitals, and the funding that provides the department will end in July.